A Guide to Sole Trader Accounting

 Class 4 National Insurance

-Self-employed Class 4 NICs are payable on profits over a certain threshold, currently £12,5702pa for the 2023/241 tax year.
-You will pay 9% between £12,570 and £50,270 and 2% on profits over £50,270.
+Self-employed Class 4 NICs are payable on profits over a certain threshold, currently £12,570 pa for the 2025/26 tax year.
+You will pay 6% between £12,570 and £50,270 and 2% on profits over £50,270.

 Class 2 National Insurance Contributions

-If you would like to calculate your self-employed income tax and National insurance contributions, use our self-assessment tax calculator.
+If you would like to calculate your self-employed income tax and National Insurance contributions, use our self-assessment tax calculator.

 UK Self employed tax calculator